khufkens/europhen.org/pages/full-install-guide.md

 ## Camera Housing Installation

-The camera housing we typically use is a Vitek (model VT-EH10) Indoor-Outdoor Enclosure.
-It will cost about $35 (the price seems to fluctuate, between $25 and $50.)
+For the StarDot camearas we typically use is a Vitek (model VT-EH10) Indoor-Outdoor Enclosure.
 Anything similar to this should be fine.
 There is a sliding mount inside the housing to which the camera attaches with a short screw.
-This is usually a ¼-20 screw (which is included with the housing), but some cameras have shipped recently with M6 threads (if we sent you a camera with M6 threads, we should have also included an M6 screw).
 The sliding mount snaps in to the rails on the bottom of the housing.
+Other cameras might need custom waterproof housing.
+We recommend making sure that hardware stays fog free by using silica gel packages or heating where necessary.
+Remember that battery operated cameras might be prone to power loss in very cold conditions.

 Please remember to remove the camera's lens cap before installing the camera!
-Note that the camera should be slid forward in its housing, so the lens is almost touching the window, to minimize the potential for reflections.
+Note that any camera should be slid forward in its housing, so the lens is almost touching the window, to minimize the potential for reflections.

 ## Camera Field Installation